dbunin/website-builder/README.md

 - Tailwind CSS (Future Integration): The project aims to integrate Tailwind CSS for efficient and consistent styling.
 - shadcn/ui: Component library
 - vite: for bundling

+## Things to work on

+- Better atom management.
+Especially in the sidebars.
+- Internal structure is not intuitive
+- Fixed position escapes the canvas

 ## Roadmap: